 College of Sciences - Professional Co-op Program

 The UMass Lowell College of Sciences (COS) offers students many venues to support their pursuit of science.
 In addition to the rigors of classroom training, students are encouraged to gain valuable real world experience to enhance their understanding of scientific principles.
-To enable this, students in the College of Sciences will be able to participate in the new academically integrated professional cooperative education (co-op) program starting in Fall 2011.
+Students in the College of Sciences have been able to participate in the academically integrated professional cooperative education (co-op) program since Fall 2011.

 The professional co-op program allows students to participate in summer work experiences with regional and national employers pertinent to their academic major.

 Benefits of Co-op

 - An informed idea of the work environment you prefer

 - A better understanding of your own strengths and weaknesses

 - A stronger, more competitive resume

 - A network of contacts in the professional world